oxinabox/DataDeps.jl/README.md

 Feel free (encouraged even) to open issues and make PRs.

 ### Internal Docstrings
-As well as the usual all the publicly facing methods having docistrings, most of the internal methods do also.
+As well as the usual all the publicly facing methods having docstrings, most of the internal methods do also.
 You can view them in the source; or via the julia REPL etc.
 Hopefully the internal docstrings make it clear how each method is used.